 Students receive significantly reduced CMA fees, so it is beneficial for candidates to begin their CMA journey while they are still students.

 In addition, students can save time studying by making good use of their accounting courses.
 Many accounting classes cover material that is testable on the exam.
-Check out this infographic on combining your CMA exam and/or CPA exam prep with your college courses.

 NOTE: Gleim offers special prices to current students!
 Visit our student page to see how you can save on all your certification exam materials!